FatimaSeemab/AirBnb/README.md

-In this project, I am to clone the front end of Airbnb.
-## Goal:
+## Project Description:

-The goal of this project is to learn the next JS with a tailwind and hands-on experience.
-In this app development, I get a chance to practice designing headers, and foot several cards of different sizes.
-Furthermore, integrated dynamic calendar allows you to choose a range of dates.
+Welcome to my Airbnb front-end clone project!
+The primary objective of this project is to learn in the realm of Next.js while harnessing the power of Tailwind CSS, all through hands-on experience.
+Throughout this journey, I've had the opportunity to craft various elements such as headers, footers, and cards of diverse sizes.
+Additionally, I've integrated a dynamic calendar feature, empowering users to select date ranges seamlessly.

-## CREDITS:
+## Acknowledgements:

-I followed a 5-day coding challenge on YouTube to clone this website.
+I owe credit to a comprehensive 5-day coding challenge hosted on YouTube, which served as my guiding light throughout this endeavor.
+It provided invaluable insights and frameworks, enabling me to meticulously replicate the Airbnb website's front end.

-## DEPLOYMENT
+## Deployment:

-I have deployed this app on Vercel, loading it might take some time
+The culmination of my efforts is now live on Vercel!
+Do note that the initial loading may take a moment, but I assure you, it's worth the wait.